LambSystems/urbanlens/readme.md

 - Is it unusual relative to nearby structures?
 - What should we fix first?

-Existing tools usually provide analysis, not decisions.
+Existing tools provide analysis, not decisions.
+They require users to interpret data themselves.

-In our build, Google Maps is the interaction layer, not the source of truth.
-The actual evidence comes from scattered drone imagery and related metadata that must first be retrieved and normalized for the selected region.
+In Urban Legend, Google Maps is the interaction layer, not the source of truth.
+The actual evidence comes from scattered drone imagery, a satellite-to-thermal conversion model, and related metadata.

 ---

+## How It Works

+1. User selects a region on the map
+2. System loads the data context: satellite imagery, thermal overlay, drone sources, location metadata
+3. User types a prompt describing what they want to know
+4. The agent reads the prompt, examines the available data, and decides what tools to call
+5. The agent investigates in a visible chain of thought — each reasoning step and tool call is shown in the UI
+6. The agent returns a structured answer with evidence and recommendations
+7. User can ask follow-up questions on the same region

+The user's prompt drives the investigation.
+The agent adapts its tool usage and reasoning path based on what the user actually asked.

+---

 ## Why This Is Agentic

-ThermalGen is not a one-shot LLM wrapper and not just a thermal visualization pipeline.
+Urban Legend is not a one-shot LLM wrapper and not just a thermal visualization pipeline.

 It behaves like an agent by:

-- selecting which hotspot to inspect next
+- interpreting the user's intent from their prompt
-- deciding what evidence it still needs
+- examining available data to understand what evidence exists
-- calling tools to gather that evidence
+- deciding what tools to call and in what order
+- gathering evidence step by step with a visible chain of thought
 - retrieving and normalizing available drone sources for the selected region
-- comparing against context
+- comparing against context and nearby structures
-- rejecting expected or weak candidates
+- rejecting weak findings with evidence-backed reasoning
-- escalating strong candidates into ranked interventions
+- returning actionable answers, not just data

-The key behavior is not just detection.
-It is decision-making under uncertainty.
+The key behavior is not detection.
+It is **prompt-driven investigation under uncertainty**.

 ---

+## Example Interactions

+**User prompt:** "What should I fix first in this area?"

+Agent investigates all hotspot candidates, scores them, discards expected heat patterns, ranks survivors, and recommends the top intervention with reasoning.

+**User prompt:** "Are there any HVAC issues on these rooftops?"

+Agent focuses on mechanical equipment hotspots, checks thermal signatures against expected patterns, and reports findings.

+**User prompt:** "Why is the northeast corner so hot?"

+Agent examines the specific area, identifies surface materials, compares against nearby structures, and explains the likely cause.

+**User follow-up:** "How confident are you about that roof?"

+Agent pulls up the source coverage for that hotspot, reports metadata quality, and explains confidence factors.

+---

 ## Core Demo Loop

 1. User selects a region on the map
-2. System retrieves and normalizes available drone evidence for that region
-3. System proposes 3 to 5 candidate hotspots
+2. System loads satellite imagery, thermal overlay, and source metadata
+3. User types a question about the region
+4. Agent begins visible investigation — chain of thought streams to the UI
+5. Agent calls tools, gathers evidence, reasons through findings
-4. Agent investigates a hotspot using structured tools
+6. Agent returns a structured answer with recommendations
-5. Agent discards low-value or expected hotspots
-6. System ranks the remaining hotspots
-7. System recommends the top intervention
+7. User asks follow-up questions to dig deeper

-This sequence is the product.
+This conversational investigation is the product.

 ---